 The sisters as young adults.
 They still sported their grey stripes on their heads back then.
 All are now solid white.

 Below are some photos from their early days when they first appeared.
 When they first showed up, we put fencing in front of the shed to protect them at night.

 And then they moved in to safer quarters…

 The little orange guy is Tio Pepe, the only male in the litter.
 Tio Pepe and mama Silvie found a home with a friend. (see the February 2014 Newsletter).
-The Three Sisters have been with us for over 7 years now, and will remain with us.
-They will stay together as a family unit and have integrated into the household.
+The Three Sisters, now The Two Sisters have been with us for over 8 years now, and remain with us.
+Blynken will remain forever in our hearts.

 Cats Emeritus: These treasured family members have gone on to join the greater Universe.
 We miss them!